347 N. Pottstown Pike, Suite 200 | Exton, PA 19341

 Will I receive a penalty if I don’t enroll now?

 Yes.
-Assuming you do not have creditable large group coverage.
+You will receive late enrollment penalties, assuming you do not have creditable large group coverage.

 What is my deadline to enroll?